zen-masters/Zen-BBQ/mkdocs/quickstart.md

 -->

 **Zen BBQ** is intended to create, tune and visually control bevel effect without actually changing geometry.
-## Main features:
-- Assigning the desired bevel radius to the whole meshes or to their parts.
-- Working with multiple objects in Edit Mode at once.
-- Highly-adjustable list of presets.
-You can use the buit-in, edit them or create your own.
-Both Metric and Imperial unit systems are supported.
-- Edge highlight system that allows you to see which settings are assigned to different parts of the mesh withour having to render it.
-- Quick render preview tools that allow you to preview your result in two clicks and revert it back
-- Quick and non-destructive adding and removing the bevel node to the existing materials
-- Pie Menu with the most frequently used operators

 ## Assigning Bevel to the Selection